The Essence of Confucius's I Ching Philosophy: Virtue as Foundation and Unity of Heaven and Humanity

 Highest Realm: Unity of Heaven and Humanity in Virtue

-“Heaven moves vigorously; the superior man strives continuously to strengthen himself.
-Earth’s condition is receptive; the superior man carries things with great virtue.”
+“Heaven moves vigorously; the superior person strives continuously to strengthen themselves.
+Earth’s condition is receptive; the superior person carries things with great virtue.”